lwsjs/local-web-server/README.md

 }
 ```

-Next, launch `ws` passing in your mocks module:
+Launch `ws` passing in your mocks module:

 ```sh
 $ ws --mocks example-mocks.js
 Serving at http://mbp.local:8000, http://127.0.0.1:8000, http://192.168.0.100:8000
 ```

 Test your mock responses.
-A `POST` request should return a `201` with a `Location` header and empty body.
+A `POST` request should return a `201` with an empty body and the `Location` of the new resource.

 ```sh
 $ curl http://127.0.0.1:8000/users -H 'Content-type: application/json' -d '{ "name": "Anthony" }' -i